nhsconnect/gpconnect/pages/appointments/appointments_use_case_book_an_appointment.md

 The following data-elements are mandatory (i.e data MUST be present).
 - a patient `participant` of the appointment.
-- a location `participant` of the appointment.
+- a location `participant` of the appointment, representing the physical location where the appointment is to take place (see [design decisions](foundations_design.html#location-in-the-appointment-resource) page).
 - the `start` and `end` of the appointment.
 - the `status` identifying the appointment as "booked".
 - the `slot` details of one or more free slots to be booked.